 Flow-cytometric analysis of pollen obtained from the diploid anther-donor genotype grown under three photoperiods at SEPEL yielded two populations of pollen based on propidium iodide staining of DNA.
 These populations corresponded to pollen separation based on size parameters alone, introducing the potential for flow sorting of pollen to increase seed set in 4x-2x crosses to tetraploid cultivars.

 Protoplast isolation from in vitro material and extraction of leaf nuclei both in vitro and in vivo were performed on the anther-donor plant, one of its antherderived monoploids, and a diploid and tetraploid plant derived from callus culture of the monoploid genotype.
 Flow-cytometric analysis of propidium-iodide stained cells and nuclei showed a greater ploidy stability for plant material grown in vitro and a limit to endopolyploidization imposed by initial ploidy level.

 Flow-cytometric analysis of .protoplast-derived nuclei from nine monoploid genotypes derived from anther culture of a single diploid genotype exhibited significant differences for 4C DNA content, but not for 1 C DNA content, indicating that ploidy stability, rather than monoploid status per se, is influenced by genotype.

 Owen, Henry R., "Use of Monolploid Solanum phureja in Cell and Tissue Culture Techniques for Potato Improvement" (1987).
 Faculty Research & Creative Activity.
-Paper 151.
+151.